 The value of phase jitter measured at a renter's premises depends upon the actual constitution of the circuit (for example, upon the number of modulation equipments involved).
-It is expected that any measurement of phase jitter using an instrument complying with Recommendation 0.91 [5] will not normally exceed 10° peak-to-peak.
+It is expected that any measurement of phase jitter using an instrument complying with Recommendation O.91 [5] will not normally exceed 10° peak-to-peak.
 However, for circuits of necessarily complex constitution and where 10° peak-to-peak cannot be met, a limit of up to 15° peak-to-peak is permitted.
-These limits are provisional and subject to further study.